abigailojeda/bankApp/README.md

 ## TESTING

-This project uses Jest along with React Testing Library for unit tests.
+This project uses Vitest along with React Testing Library for unit tests.

 ### Running Tests